SERAC-SGM/rainfall-42/level01/README.md

 The value of EBP is 0x47464544, corresponding to the following ascii characters : G(47), F(46), E(45), D(44).
 The value of EIP is 0x4b4a4948, corresponding to the following ascii characters : H(48), I(49), J(4a), K(4b)
+It makes sense since EIP typically follows EBP in the stack.
-It means we overwrite the EIP register using the 77-80th characters.
+It means we can overwrite the EIP register using the 77-80th characters.
 If we pass the address of the run function to EIP, it will be executed as the next instruction.

 	python -c 'print "A"*76+"\x44\x84\x04\x08"' > payload // address in little endian order